 - According to Cowan and Cowan, “Helping couples anticipate how they might handle potentially stressful aspects of becoming a family can leave them feeling less vulnerable, less likely to blame each other for the hard parts, and more likely to decide they can work it out together”.

 - Listening to each other.

 A note from Lori:

 “I dedicate this research to all the couples out there who are just starting their families, or have young kids and want to keep their relationship alive.
-As a California Licensed Marriage and Family Therapist who has worked with couples for over twenty years, the research on the transition from couple to family, and from my own marriage to family transition, I believe this is one of the most challenging times in a marriage or relationship.
+As a California Licensed Marriage and Family Therapist who has worked with couples for over thirty years, the research on the transition from couple to family, and from my own marriage to family transition, I believe this is one of the most challenging times in a marriage or relationship.
 On a positive note, it is also the perfect time to learn really solid skills to keep your relationship strong.
 It is my personal and professional experience that learning principles and strategies for paying attention to your marriage/relationship will directly benefit you, your relationship, your children, and your family.
 When you are happy in your marriage/relationship, your children really feel it and are happy and secure also.
 Here’s the formula: Happy Couples = Happy Children and Families.”